taehyounpark/queryosity/docs/guide/variations.md

 # Systematic variations

-To specifying systematic variations on a column, substitute a `dataflow::define()` call with `dataflow::vary()` and a mapping of variation name to alternate column definitions as a secondary argument.
+To create systematic variations of a column, substitute its `dataflow::define()` with `dataflow::vary()` and provide a mapping of variation name to alternate column definitions as a secondary argument.

 ## Varying columns